minio/docs/source/reference/deprecated/mc-ilm-add.rst

 Lifecycle Management Object Scanner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MinIO uses a :ref:`scanner process <minio-concepts-scanner>` to check objects against all configured
+MinIO uses a :ref:`scanner process <minio-concepts-scanner>` to check objects against the configured lifecycle management rules.
-lifecycle management rules.
-Slow scanning due to high IO workloads or
-limited system resources may delay application of lifecycle management
+Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.
-rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.

 Expiry vs Transition
 ~~~~~~~~~~~~~~~~~~~~